- 1

 |---|---|

-| Apple | Replaced MySQL in 2010 — default database on macOS Server |
+| Apple | Switched from MySQL in 2010 — default database on macOS Server |

-| Instagram (Meta) | One of the largest PostgreSQL deployments in the world — serving hundreds of millions of users daily |
+| Instagram (Meta) | One of the largest PostgreSQL deployments in the world — serves hundreds of millions of users daily |

-| Spotify | Uses PostgreSQL + Cassandra as the core infrastructure for its music platform |
+| Spotify | Uses PostgreSQL + Cassandra as core infrastructure for its music platform |

-| Netflix | PostgreSQL in backend systems supporting global streaming |
+| Netflix | Uses PostgreSQL in backend systems supporting global streaming |

-| Uber | Large-scale data management for ride-sharing operations |
+| Uber | Large-scale data management system for ride-sharing |

-| Core database for one of the world's top community platforms | |
+| Primary database for a top-ranked global community platform | |

 | Discord | Chat system supporting millions of concurrent users |

-| NASA | Scientific data storage and analysis systems |
+| NASA | Scientific data storage and analysis system |

-DB-Engines Ranking (Feb 2026): Oracle (1,204 points) → MySQL (868) → MS SQL Server (708) → PostgreSQL (672) → MongoDB — While not yet #1, PostgreSQL is the fastest-growing in the Top 5 and is trending to overtake MS SQL Server in the near future.
+DB-Engines Ranking (February 2026): Oracle (1,204 pts) → MySQL (868) → MS SQL Server (708) → PostgreSQL (672) → MongoDB — while not yet #1, PostgreSQL is growing fastest among the Top 5 and is on track to surpass MS SQL Server in the near future.

-- Continuous upgrades — Upgraded from PostgreSQL 9.x to 12 to 14 to 18 without issues
+- Continuous upgrades — upgraded from PostgreSQL 9.x → 12 → 14 → 18 without issues

 — Saeree ERP Team